-(We are not financially affiliated with any of the artists or products mentioned in this post)
+(No financial affiliation with any of the artists or products mentioned in this post)

 A couple weeks ago one of our newer, and very excited, students wrote to me asking which outdoor easel they should buy.
 Even though it’s not an especially easy question to answer it’s a great one that I’m sure plenty of other artists have asked themselves.

 Choosing an outdoor easel can be a bit complicated, especially when we have limited funds, because there are so many competing factors to think about.
 Wouldn’t it be nice to just buy all of them and test them individually?

 In this blog entry I’ll discuss what I’ve done to customize my own outdoor easel, what I think are the three best plein air easels on the market right now, and even what the best options are when you’re working on a tighter budget ($200 and under).